DaviSonata/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 app.use(cors())
 ```

 And the frontend works!
 However, the functionality for changing the importance of notes has not yet been implemented to the backend.
+Don't worry about this just yet, because it will be addressed later.

 You can read more about CORS from [Mozillas page](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).